parap/todo/Readme.md

 =============== TODO new functionalities ===========

+- add yearly tasks.

-- add balls (value) for daily tasks.
-So that there could be more and less important tasks.
+- add scores, values for daily tasks.
+So there could be more and less important tasks.

 - add graphs.
 Like weight site.